alan-turing-institute/advent-of-code-2024/day-01/gpt_jack/README.md

 - A couple of the ones that needed more prompting involved some more complex 'spatial'-type logic, e.g. variations of things along diagonals.
 - There might be a better way to prompt it to make edits, but prompts for small changes require generating the whole script (and any prose around it) again, which is pretty slow.
 - On Day 9 it started giving me Chat GPT-4o with Canvas, which gives an editor like environment with a Python runtime and some other features.
 I'm going to mostly stick to conventional chat style prompting.
 It generates less text to explain the script in this mode.
+- Sometimes it feels like trying to teach someone who just refuses to learn or is completely missing the point.